 Train Travel in Uzbekistan

-Journeys take much longer on the Soviet trains (17 hours versus 6 for example!) but are a rewarding experience.
-I did this journey from Urgench to Tashkent and had the opportunity to meet a lot of lovely locals.
-Train tickets on both train types are very affordable.
+Journeys take much longer on the Soviet trains.
+However, they are a rewarding experience.
+Tickets on both train types are very affordable.

 Shared Cabs (Marshrutkas) in Uzbekistan